-After a winter that consisted of sitting indoors, watching TV and doing very little else, we are ready to delve into spring full steam ahead!
-Now that the 5km rule is no more, the world is our oyster – or at least our county is!
-With the option to travel within our counties and meeting a friend from another household outdoors, it only can only mean one thing, with all this fine weather on the way – picnics!
+After a spring that consisted of sitting indoors, watching TV and doing very little else, we are ready to delve into summer full steam ahead!
+Now that restrictions are lifting, the world is our oyster.
+Plus, with all this fine weather on the way, that can only mean one thing – picnics!

 Ireland has a lot to offer when choosing your ideal picnic spot and there’s guaranteed to be something for everyone, whether you like to snack by the beach to feel the sea air or you love finding a spot in a quiet park!
 So, if you are looking for the perfect spot for some al fresco dining, P20 have compiled a list of their 8 favourite picnic spots around Ireland, to help you have a fun, sun-safe outing this weekend!

 A magnificent location on the shores of Lough Derg on the River Shannon, it is full of grassy areas, picnic benches and beautiful gardens!
 Make this a day trip and explore the grounds before lunch and check out the playground if you are accompanied by little ones!

 Powerscourt boasts 47 acres of gardens and you’ll notice benches and gazebos and a variety of flora and fauna across the expansive grounds.
 You can bring your own snacks and nibbles, or you can grab delicious take away food and coffee from the Avoca Outdoor Hatch on the grounds.

 Lough Key is a wonderful place if you want to get your adventure on along with your picnic!
 There are plenty of picnic tables throughout the Lough Key Forest and lot of nature and walks around for you to explore.